ItsNickBarry/hyperbolic-canvas/README.md

 ## Usage
 ### Simple Installation
-Add one or more divs with the class "hyperbolic-canvas" and unique-per-canvas data-name attributes to an HTML document, and load all files in the lib directory.
-A Canvas object will be automatically created to correspond with each such div.
-Width and height styling must be specified.
+Load all files in the lib directory, and pass a unique selector of a div element, as well as a canvas name, to the function `HyperbolicCanvas.create`.
+Nonzero width and height styling must be specified.
 Absolute px values in a 1:1 ratio are recommended:

 ```html
 <div class="hyperbolic-canvas" data-name="hexagons" data-script="hexagons" style="width: 600px; height: 600px;"></div>